The main types of community organisations are:

 - to disclose and manage conflicts of interest.

-For more information about office bearers’ legal duties, see www.nfplaw.org.au/governance.
+For more information about office holders’ legal duties, see www.nfplaw.org.au/governance.

 3 Companies limited by guarantee